COPtoLON/KB/Career/WhiteSpace.md

 - Experience optimizing algorithms for low-latency, high-volume computations.
 - Experience working with large compute clusters and distributed systems for intensive calculations.

-**Question: Why will speed be important?
-Is it to train in reliable time or to decision-make fast?**

 ### Models...
 - Develop and maintain feature engineering pipelines tailored for time series data. -> Implement AI/ML techniques for anomaly detection, pattern discovery, and predictive modeling. -> Apply advanced statistical techniques and data-driven insights to support decision-making. -> Validate and backtest models against historical financial data.